 School of Music Council

 The faculty governing body of the school is the School of Music Council, an elected body with legislative authority over both policy and procedures of the institution.
-The Council generally meets on Thursday mornings at 8:00-9:00 a.m. whenever the School of Music is in session during the academic year, and at 8:30-9:30 a.m. during Summer Session II.
+The Council generally meets on Thursday mornings at 8:00-9:00 a.m. whenever classes are in session during the academic year, and once during the summer session at 8:30-9:30 a.m..
 The bylaws of the Council are available online on the School of Music Council website.

 The Council is made up of representatives from each of the departments (or, in the case of small departments, groups of departments), the deans and academic directors (the associate deans are non-voting members), and two student representatives, one graduate and one undergraduate.
 Normally, faculty representatives are the chairs of their respective departments, but departments may choose to elect someone other than the chair as their representative.
 Any member of the faculty may attend Council meetings with prior approval of the Council chair.